 My excuse?
 I didn’t have an alarm clock, and I didn’t want to buy one.
 I didn’t want to use my cell phone’s alarm because I didn’t want to sleep with it by my head.

-I did start out by using my cell phone, but I quickly transitioned to just using my new Lady Comp Fertility Monitor (which I am currently reviewing!) as my alarm.
+When I started rising early I did use my cell phone at first, but I quickly transitioned to just using my new Lady Comp Fertility Monitor (which I am currently reviewing!) as my alarm.

 3. Having a reason for getting up early.

 Really, if you are a mom, I think getting up early just for some peace and quiet is reason enough!
 But it has helped me immensely to name a reason for rising early.